 - Hours must be earned from a specifically approved organization on the list below.

-- On Book Day, students will be given a Service Log in which hours will be recorded.
+- On Book Day, incoming students will be given a Service Log in which hours will be recorded.
 Logs will include a section where representatives from approved organizations must place their signatures in order for hours to count.
-(Since the Service Logs will not be distributed until August 2018, summer service hours will require a letter on letterhead to be attached.)

 - Non-approved organizations will require submission of an approval form before hours can be done with them.

 - There will no longer be a 4th quarter grade given for completion of service hours.
 All hours (20 for 8th grade, 30 for 9-12th grade) must be completed in order to take the 2nd-semester Theology exam.
 Failure to complete all hours (half must be church hours) will result in an “F” on the exam.

 - Seniors’ service hours will be due on the last day of the 3rd quarter.
 All other students’ service hours will be due on May 1st each year.
 Turning in service hours late, will result in 10 points off the Exam grade.

-- No service hours earned during the current academic year will be carried over to the next academic year (Hours earned during 2018-2019 year will not roll over to 2019-2020 year).
+- No service hours earned during the previous academic year will be carried over to the next academic year.
 Students can begin earning service hours for the next year the day after the last exam of the school year.